Malbank School and Sixth Form College: Grammar school

 Malbank School originates in three schools.
 The oldest is the original Nantwich Grammar School, first recorded in 1572, but believed to have been founded in around 1560.
 The original schoolhouse was in the churchyard of St Mary's Church.
 In 1860 the school amalgamated with the Blue Cap Charity School, which was founded in around 1700, to form the new Nantwich Grammar School, and moved to 108 Welsh Row, where the former schoolhouse and headmaster's house still stands.
 In 1885, it combined with Acton Grammar School, becoming Nantwich and Acton Grammar School or NAGS.
 It moved to its present site in 1921 in buildings designed by Harry Beswick.

-The horses on the school coat of arms were added purely because of the NAGS acronym.In 1960, the school celebrated its 400th anniversary, with the Duchess of Gloucester attending the school prize-giving on 18 November 1960.
+In 1960, the school celebrated its 400th anniversary, with the Duchess of Gloucester attending the school prize-giving on 18 November 1960.
 On the occasion, the Nantwich Guardian reported that the "school of ancient history had turned into one of the most up-to-date in the County, catering for all the widely varying needs of individual children."